RadicalMilitantLibrary/manual/readingclub-man.markdown

 > I mentioned that there was a rating above "Jedi".
 The rating is of course "Elite" and you will be hard pressed to get there.
 But people need an incentive (other than the rating) to actually do it.
 >
-> So here goes.
+> So here it goes.
 If you reach a librarian rating of "Elite" you will win a [Cybook Ocean](http://www.bookeen.com/en/cybook-ocean) (the prize may change over time, but will always be the top-model).
 That leaves the problem of handing out prizes on an anonymous system, we will cross that bridge when we get there.
 >
 > Happy Hunting.